blindnet-io/product-management/refs/notion-of-privacy/principles/RFC-SPEP.md

 ### Control

-`- to let the user negotiate the data usage.`
+> To let the user negotiate the data usage.

 Control means letting the users make requests related to data concerning them.
 The usage of data is negotiated within the limits of what the System needs to fulfill its purpose.